nebius/nebius-architect-solution-library/generative-ai-examples/nvidia-playground/README.md

       --max-output-length {{ .Values.triton.modelMaxOutputLength | quote}} \
       --quantization int4_awq
   ```
-You can find a full list of available parameters [here](https://github.com/NVIDIA/GenerativeAIExamples/blob/main/RetrievalAugmentedGeneration/llm-inference-server/model_server/__main__.py)
+The full list of available parameters can be found [here](https://github.com/NVIDIA/GenerativeAIExamples/blob/main/RetrievalAugmentedGeneration/llm-inference-server/model_server/__main__.py)

-## Install Instructions
+## Installation Instructions

 ### Downloading the model

-Download llama2 model as explained [here](https://github.com/NVIDIA/GenerativeAIExamples/tree/main/RetrievalAugmentedGeneration#downloading-the-model).
-This helm chart works well with llama2-13b-chat, if you want to try llama2-70b-chat, you will need to increase resources requests for the llm server in the chart.
+Download llama2 model by following  [these instructions](https://github.com/NVIDIA/GenerativeAIExamples/tree/main/RetrievalAugmentedGeneration#downloading-the-model).
+This Helm chart is optimized to work with llama2-13b-chat.
+If you want to use llama2-70b-chat, increase the resource requests for the llm server within the chart accordingly.

-Triton Server needs a repository of models that it will make available
-for inferencing.
-For this example you will place the model repository
-in an Nebius Storage bucket.
-Nebius Storage is fully s3 compatible, and you can use aws cli to upload the files.
+Triton Server requires a model repository that will be made available for inference.
+In this example, you will store the model repository in a Nebius Storage bucket.
+Nebius Storage is fully S3 compatible, and you can upload files using the AWS CLI.
 Please follow nebius.ai documentation on how to [create a bucket](https://nebius.ai/docs/storage/operations/buckets/create) and how to [upload the files](https://nebius.ai/docs/storage/operations/objects/upload)

 ```